GhanshyamVerma/Explainable-Recommender-System/README.md

-# Knowledge Graph Drievn Reinforcement Learning Based Recommender System
+# Knowledge Graph Driven Reinforcement Learning Based Recommender System
-This approach mainly have 5 modules, preprocessing and kg creation, generating kg embedding, train reinforcement learning agent, recommending items for customers and path generation and evaluation.
+This approach mainly has 5 modules, preprocessing and kg creation, generating kg embedding, training reinforcement learning agent, recommending items for customers, and path generation and evaluation.

 ## How to run the code